 MetLife has said it would reduce variable-annuity sales by about a third this year, and lowered some guarantees to cut risks.
 The insurer fell to the No. 3 seller of the retirement products in the first six months of this year, trailing Prudential Financial Inc. (PRU:US) and Prudential Plc (PRU)’s Jackson National, according to data from industry group Limra.
 MetLife was the top seller in 2011.

 Book value rose to $58.35 per share as of Sept.
 30 from $56.83 three months earlier.
 Net investment income was $5.05 billion, up from $4.96 billion a year earlier, and the investment portfolio grew to $522 billion.

-The shares have gained (MET) 14 percent this year, matching the advance of the 24-company KBW Insurance Index.
+The shares have gained (MET:US) 14 percent this year, matching the advance of the 24-company KBW Insurance Index.
 (KIX)

 MetLife reported $718 million of pretax net derivatives losses, compared with a gain of $4.2 billion in the third quarter of 2011, when net income was $3.46 billion.
 The figures reflect the value of interest-rate and currency hedges and fluctuations in the insurer’s credit spreads, a change that the insurer said does “not have an economic impact on the company.”

 The insurer said this month it’s adding asset management for institutional investors to increase income from fees.
 The initiative will focus on real estate and private-placement debt, an area in which the company already invests.
 Principal Financial Group Inc. (PFG:US) has said it’s working to boost fees from asset management as low yields weigh on its insurance business.